ompl/ompl/doc/markdown/constrainedPlanning.md

 - Generally, the step size for manifold traversal is related to the relative _curvature_ of the underlying constraint submanifold.
 Less curvy submanifolds can permit larger step sizes (i.e., if the constraint defines a hyperplane, you can use a large step size).
 Play around with this value if speed is a concern, as the larger the step size is, the less time is spent traversing the manifold.
 - For the atlas- and tangent bundle-based spaces, planners that rely on uniform sampling of the space may require a high exploration parameter so the constraint submanifold becomes covered quicker (e.g., BIT*).
 Additionally, planners that rely on `ompl::base::StateSampler::samplerNear()` may also require a high exploration or \f$\rho\f$ parameter in order to expand effectively.
 - And many others!
 In general, the projection-based space is less sensitive to poor parameter tuning than atlas- or tangent bundle-based space, and as such is a good starting point to validate whether a constrained planning problem is feasible.

+## Additional Notes

+### Constraint Projection versus Projection Evaluator

+You might notice that within OMPL there exists `ompl::base::ProjectionEvaluator`, which has a method `ompl::base::ProjectionEvaluator::project()`.
+This method is used by a few planners to estimate the coverage of the free space (see [this tutorial for more information](projections.html)), as it is a "projection" into a lower-dimensional space.
+Although similar sounding, this concept is orthogonal to the concept of projection as used in `ompl::base::Constraint`, which projects states into the lower-dimensional constraint manifold.
+In fact, one can use planners that use a `ompl::base::ProjectionEvaluator` (e.g., `ompl::geometric::KPIECE1`, `ompl::geometric::ProjEST`) in tandem with the constrained planning framework.
+Each of the constrained planning demos has an example of a projection evaluator that can be used with constrained planning (e.g., `SphereProjection`, in [ConstrainedPlanningSphere](ConstrainedPlanningSphere_8cpp_source.html)).

 ## Want to learn more?